Diagrammatics for Soergel categories: Proofs

 A clever choice of which generators to use may greatly simplify a calculation by reducing the number of terms in intermediate steps.
 There are two main instances when this occurs.
 Either 6-valent vertex with strands $i$ and $i+1$ will send $1 \otimes \xp \otimes 1 \otimes 1$ or $1 \otimes 1 \otimes \xp \otimes 1$ to a single tensor, while it may send $1 \teni \xi \tenp 1 \teni 1$ to the sum of two tensors, thus doubling the work we need to do in the remainder of the calculation.
 Also, $\xi\xp$ entering a 6-valent vertex $i(i+1)i$ in the second slot may by moved across the $i$-strand to the left for a simple calculation, while $\xi^2$ leads to a more complicated solution.

+The second trick will be a useful diagrammatic way of evaluating homomorphisms in $\mc{SC}_1$, which really only works well when applied to a well-chosen set of generators.
 In particular, the choice of generators above makes the verification of triple overlap associativity (\ref{eqn-threeColorAss}) rather straightforward.
-There is a nice graphical way of doing calculations, which we will demonstrate in perhaps the most difficult case, the highest degree generator.
+We demonstrate the graphical method in the most difficult case, the highest degree generator.

 Here $x'=x_{i-1}x_ix_{i+1}$.